skylight-hq/skylight.digital/pages/toolkits/accessibility_guide/05_images.md

 <img src="/img/toolkits/accessibility/sign.jpg" alt="Image of sign that says WARNING DO NOT READ THIS SIGN">
 ```

 > Avoid using "Image of" or "Picture of" as the screen reader will notify the user that it's an image.
-Also avoid using all caps as some screen readers will read each letter (for example) W-A-R-N-I-N-G).
+Also avoid using all caps as some screen readers will read each letter, for example: W-A-R-N-I-N-G.